yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 inline:Serial_hack.jpg

 == JTAG ==

+inline:wrtsl54gs_jtag.jpg

 No JTAG header is available.
-However, all basic pins are present on test points: inline:wrtsl54gs_jtag.jpg
+However, all basic pins are present on test points.

 SRST and TRST haven't been identified, but ignoring them doesn't prevent JTAG from operating.